uptheirons78/dev-commerce/README.md

 * Install Mongoose and connect with your DB;
 * Create `routes` directory and manage routes;
 * Create `controllers` directory and manage different controllers;
+* Create `models` directory and Mongoose Schemas.
+Install uuid package;
+* Create Virtuals in User Schema to generate an hashed password with crypto;